damnedelf/back_todo_Postgre/readme.md

 ## Usage

-After installation u can build bundle and run server
+Create .env file to conigure ur environment.
+Use env_template as template, if u want.

-2 modes are available;
+#### After creating .env u can build bundle and run server, 2 modes are available;

 1. Webpack bundles code